Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 You can volunteer at the farms too which is a great chance to meet other people AND get a large bag of organic vegetables for free as payment!

-Now, this is one of the top things to do in Antigua!
+Now this is one of the top things to do in Antigua!

 There are plenty of ruined churches and cathedrals in Antigua so if you've got some extra time why not visit some of the others?
-This includes the El Carmen church ruins, and the Church of Santa Rosa.
+This includes the El Carmen Church Ruins, and the Church of Santa Rosa.

 Okay, so if you don’t fancy taking a cooking class, then the next best thing is going on a food tour!

-Plus they will usually know the best of the best Guatemalan food in town, which is always a bonus!
+Another bonus is that on these tours, they will usually know the best of the best Guatemalan food in town, which is always a bonus!

 One of the most popular companies is Taste Antigua!

-Book your EPIC street food tour right here.
+Book your EPIC street food tour right here!

 There are lots of opportunities for walking tours in Antigua, Guatemala, and it’s the perfect way to see all the highlights if you’ve only got a short amount of time.